-Those six words still ring in my ears, even today, more than two years after they were uttered.
+Those six words still ring in my ears, even today, years later.
 It was Dec.
-2, and I’d just sat down at my desk, ready to get started after downing breakfast in the lunch room.
+2, and I’d just sat down at my desk, ready to get started after downing breakfast in the lunchroom.

-It was a tumultuous time at the company, which had, exactly one month earlier, been purged by ESPN, sold to a trio of wealthy businessmen.
+It was a tumultuous time at the company, which had, exactly one month earlier, been purged by ESPN and sold to a trio of wealthy businessmen.